-Paleo baked lemon chicken Thighs – If you don’t already love chicken thighs, I am determined to get you to love them at least a fraction of how much I do.
-These baked lemon chicken thighs are easy, flavorful and fancy enough for company but easy enough for a quick weeknight meal.
+This is a great baked lemon chicken thighs recipe, If you don’t already love chicken thighs, I am determined to get you to love them at least a fraction of how much I do.
+These chicken thighs with lemon are easy, flavorful and fancy enough for guests but easy enough for a quick weeknight meal too.

 I love chicken!
 If you have followed my blog for my long, you understand what I mean.
 I eat grilled boneless skinless chicken breast almost daily (usually tossed into my salad at lunch).
 Even though my love goes deep for chicken breasts (that could be grossly misinterpreted…anyways, moving right along) I like to switch it up every once in a while.